forus-labs/cauldron/nitrogen/README.md

 # Nitrogen

-Modern, type-safe code generation for accessing your Flutter assets.
+Modern, type-safe generated bindings for accessing your Flutter assets.
 * Custom prefixes for generated classes.
 * Option for generating additional utilities.
 * Option for generating assets as package dependency.